-Make sure the ensembl_ncRNA and das_WashU_PASA_human_mRNAs tracks are switched on to see miRNAs, snoRNAs, piRNAs etc. The PASA track doesn't distinguish them specifically but you can recognise them because they will show up as a multitude of roughly same sized small single exon models in introns or UTRs of the host model.
-Any transcript, whether coding or not, that is a host for small non-coding RNAs will need the following Transcript Attribute:
+Make sure the ensembl_ncRNA and das_WashU_PASA_human_mRNAs tracks are switched on to see miRNAs, snoRNAs, piRNAs etc. The PASA track doesn't distinguish them specifically but you can recognise them because they will show up as a multitude of roughly same sized small single-exon models in introns or UTRs of the host model.
+Any locus, whether coding or not, that is a host for small non-coding RNAs will need the following Locus Attribute and Visible Remark:

-Transcript Attribute: ncRNA host
+Locus Attribute: ncRNA host